IBM-Blockchain-Archive/marbles/tutorial_part1.md

 }
 ```

-You must have the same number of entries in the `peer` array as the `users` array.
+You must have the same number of entries in the `peer` array as the `users` array unless the network does not use Membership Services.
+You can omit the `users` array entirely if the network does not use Membership Services.
-Also Marbles only needs to talk to 1 peer, so 1 peer and 1 user is a valid setup.
+Marbles only talks to 1 peer so you only need 1 peer in the array.
-You can ommit the field `api_port_tls` if your network does not support tls.
+You can omit the field `api_port_tls` if the network does not support tls.
 If you are not using tls you should also change the `options.tls` field to `false` on [line 200](app.js#L200) of app.js.
 Once you have edited `mycreds.json` you are ready to run Marbles.

 #<a name="run"></a>Run Marbles on Local Machine
 Now we are ready to work on the application!